-Robots can always be substituted during game play without notifying the referee if all the following conditions are met:
+Robots can always be taken in and out during game play without notifying the referee if all the following conditions are met:

 - 1. The robot is at least partially inside the field margin. - 2.
 The robot is at a distance from the halfway line that must not exceed 1 meter. - 3.
 The ball must be at least 2 meters away from the halfway line.